-Designated in 1983 by President Ronald Reagan, November is Alzheimer’s Awareness Month.
-At the time of designation, there were less than 2 million people afflicted with the disease; there are now more than 5 million.
-Alzheimer’s disease is a type of dementia that leads to memory, thinking, and behavior problems.
-It is the most common type of dementia, making up 60-80% of all cases, and is the 6th leading cause of death in the United States.
+Alzheimer’s disease is not a normal part of aging, but rather a devastating neurodegenerative disease that weakens the memory and other cognitive and emotional functions.
+It is the most common type of dementia, making up 60-80% of all dementia cases, Alzheimer’s is the 6th leading cause of death in the United States.

-Alzheimer’s is a progressive disease that gets worse over time until the person is no longer able to manage daily tasks.
-The disease typically occurs in people over the age of 65, however thousands have been diagnosed with early on-set Alzheimer’s that occurs prior to the age of 65.
+A progressive disease, Alzheimer’s gets worse over time until the person is no longer able to manage daily tasks.
+The disease typically occurs in people over the age of 65, however, thousands have been diagnosed with early-onset Alzheimer’s that occurs prior to the age of 65.
 While there currently is not a cure for Alzheimer’s Disease, there are treatments available that slow the progression of the disease.

 - Memory loss